mongodb/motor/doc/developer-guide.rst

 the Tornado IOLoop's ``run_sync`` method. ``synchrotest.py`` overrides the Python interpreter's import machinery to allow Synchro to masquerade as PyMongo, and runs PyMongo's test suite against it.
-Use ``tox -e synchro`` to check out PyMongo test suite and run it with Synchro.
+Use ``tox -e synchro`` to check out PyMongo's test suite and run it with Synchro.